Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-When you prime the walls, using the right primer, paint absorbs into the surface evenly without visible drywall seams in the finish.
+When you prime the walls, using the right primer, paint absorbs into the surface evenly without drywall seams showing up in the finish.
 The coverage is so much better too with less paint consumption.
 It's important to know too that all-in-one paint and primer should not be used as a substitute for drywall primer.
 The two are not the same.

 Clean the Drywall Before Painting

-Bare drywall is very chalky and usually covered with dust from joint compound.
+Bare drywall is very chalky and usually covered with dust from sanded joint compound.
 Removing the dust before priming is important.
 If you prime over the dust, you'll end up with rough spots instead of a nice smooth finish.

 Drywall sanding dust is messy and toxic for your lungs.
 I highly recommend wearing a good painting respirator when cleaning the dust.
 A dust mask would work too, but a respirator with cartridges and filters protects your lungs more, and you can use a respirator for painting projects too.

-Unless the floor's already covered, or will be installed after the painting is done, floor protection is important because drywall sanding dust is a huge mess on wood flooring when dust particles settle in between the floor boards.
+Unless the floor's already covered or will be installed after the painting is done, floor protection is important because drywall sanding dust is a huge mess on wood flooring when dust particles settle in between the floor boards.
 Vacuum dust from in between floor boards first before mopping the floor.
 Water will solidify the dust and make it hard to remove from crevices.